- Keep it simple: maximize productivity and reduce waste.

 - Small, iterative changes: we move more quickly and reduce risk.

-- Quality over quantity: ship 1 issue well than ship 2 poorly.
+- Quality over quantity: ship 1 issue well rather than ship 2 poorly.

 - Be proactive: bias toward action to keep the team productive and shipping.